mojoaxel/awesome-regression-testing/README.md

 - [Automated screenshot comparison tests with headless Chrome, Puppeteer and Pixelmatch, in Bitbucket pipeline](https://jakobzanker.de/blog/automated-screenshot-comparison-test-with-headless-chrome-in-bitbucket-pipeline/)
 - [Automatic visual diffing with Puppeteer](https://meowni.ca/posts/2017-puppeteer-tests/)
 - [theheadless.dev](https://theheadless.dev) - Blog with practical guides and runnable examples on Playwright and Puppeteer.
+- [Visual regression testing for Hugo with Github-CI and BackstopJS](https://jameskiefer.com/posts/visual-regression-testing-for-hugo-with-github-ci-and-backstopjs/) - How to automate regression testing for Hugo with BackstopJS

 ## Slideshows, talks and videos